radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 If a malicious actor can impersonate Applications RP, requests from UCP will be received by the malicious actor.

 **Impact:**
 All data sent from UCP to Applications RP will be available to the malicious actor, such as payloads of resources.
-These payloads can disclose information about Application resources.
+These payloads can disclose information about Application resources which can then be misused.

 **Mitigations:**

 1. Impersonating Applications RP, tampering with the applications rp code and configuration would require access to modify the `radius-system` namespace.
 Our threat model assumes that the operator has limited access to the `radius-system` namespace using Kubernetes' existing RBAC mechanism.

-2. We should add support in Radius authenticate communication between UCP and Applications RP.
+2. We should add support in Radius to authenticate communication between UCP and Applications RP.

 **Status:**

 1. Active.
 All mitigations which make use of kubernetes RBAC are currently active.
 Operators are expected to secure their cluster and limit access to the `radius-system` namespace.

 2. Pending.
-We should add support in Radius authenticate communication between UCP and Applications RP.
+We should add support in Radius to authenticate communication between UCP and Applications RP.

-#### Impersonating Applications RP could cause misuse of cloud resources.
+#### Impersonating Applications RP could cause DoS

 **Description:**